 Selling oneself is a skill that everyone should learn.
 Whether you’re looking for a job, asking someone out for a date, or asking people for a favor, we’ve all been in scenarios where we tried to persuade others and win them over to our point of view.

 The purpose of all sales techniques is to communicate the worth of a product.
-As a result, “selling yourself” entails communicating your worth, which is a skill that you can benefit from when selling your business.
+As a result, “selling yourself” entails communicating your worth, which is a skill that you can benefit from when you want to sell your business.
 Put yourself in the other person’s shoes.
 Does buying from you help their situation or fix a problem?

 To help you understand the importance of “selling yourself” to your internal and external customers, here is a short crash course from Nick Rodites and Geoffrey James: